What Is Persuasive Speech Writing and How to Deal with That

 The best persuasive speech is one which combines logos, ethos, and pathos.
 Logos is simply the logic in an argument and its supporting evidence.
 Ethos is the character or principle of the speaker, e.g., a doctor giving a medical speech would obviously be more convincing than an engineer giving the same speech.
 Pathos is the most common technique for speech writing and is the quality that evokes emotion in the audience such as humor, pity or sadness.

 A Few Pointers on Writing Speeches

 The goals of speech writing can vary between educating, persuading or entertaining.
 As a student tasked with writing these speeches, it is important to understand what your primary objectives are.
 What is the feeling you want to evoke in your audience?
 Unfortunately, speeches are not entirely popular like other essay genres.
 Therefore many students have never encountered them.
-You can learn how to write a persuasive speech by simply going through our original samples.
+You can learn how to write a persuasive speech by simply going through our original samples or from professional writers.
 However, you may not be entirely gifted in the area of personal expression, which is one of the areas that make a great speech.
 Therefore a custom-written speech will assist you in such a situation.

 Like all other types of writing, it is important to have a clear sense of what you are writing about and how you intend on evoking the specific emotion in your audience.
 This you can do by creating an outline, with various sections like the introduction (with a hook), your main body points, and a conclusion to summarize your key points and restate your call to action.
 This outline makes it easier to follow through with your ideas and allows a seamless transition from one point to the next, keeping your audience ever engaged.